cosmos/ibc/spec/app/ics-101-interchain-swap-s16/README.md

 - `Fees`

 Traders pay swap fees when they trade with a pool. these fees can be customized with a minimum value of 0.0001% and a maximum value of 10%.
 The fees go to liquidity providers in exchange for depositing their tokens in the pool to facilitate trades.
 Trade fees are collected at the time of a swap, and goes directly into the pool, increasing the pool balance.
-For a trade with a given $InputToken $ and $OutputToken, the amount collected by the pool as a fee is .
+For a trade with a given $InputToken$ and $OutputToken, the amount collected by the pool as a fee is .
 As the pool collects fees, Balancer Pool Tokens automatically collect fees because they represent a proportional share of the pool.

 ### Data Structures